 from theirs.
 The FBT involves three participants: the child,

 a puppet, and an experimenter.

-clearly that they recognize that beliefs are mental
+they recognize that beliefs are mental representations of reality,

 Simon Baron-Cohen, a